unioslo/harbor-cli/docs/usage/terminology.md

 * `get` - Get a resource
 * `create` - Create a resource
 * `delete` - Delete a resource
     * Prompts for confirmation unless `--force` is specified.
+This behavior can be disabled in the configuration file under [`general.confirm_deletion`](../../configuration/config-file/#generalconfirm_deletion).

 * `list` - List resources.
     * Most of these commands expose the options `--query`, `--sort`, `--limit`, `--page` and `--page-size` to filter and limit the output.
-    * Each command may have its own set of options for more granular filtering of the resources such as `--tag`, `--architecture`, etc., which is syntactic sugar for the `--query` option.
+    * Each command may have its own set of options for more granular filtering of the resources such as `--tag`, `--architecture`.
+Some of this behavior can be achieved with `--query` as well.
-    * See [harborapi docs](https://pederhan.github.io/harborapi/usage/methods/read/#query) for more information about the different parameters that can be used to filter the resources.
+    * See [harborapi `--query` docs](https://pederhan.github.io/harborapi/usage/methods/read/#query) for more information about the different parameters that can be used to filter the resources using `--query`.
+    * See [harborapi `--sort` docs](https://pederhan.github.io/harborapi/usage/methods/read/#sort) for information on how to use the `--sort` parameter.
 * `update` - Update a resource.
-    * The default behavior is similar to a PATCH request.
-Performs a partial update with only the given parameters (corresponding to the resource's fields) being updated on the resource.
+    * The behavior of these commands mimic a PATCH request.
+A `update` command performs a partial update to an existing resource replacing a subset of the resource's fields with new values.
-    * The CLI diverges from the API spec here, since the spec only defines PUT operations (which replaces a given resource with a new resource definition).
-To improve the ergonomics of the interface for users, the CLI first retrieves the existing resource and only replaces the fields the user wants to update.
+    * Parameter names attempt to be 1:1 with the resource's field names.
+I.e. `project update --public trueAny divergences are specified in the relevant command's help text.
+    * The CLI fetches the existing resource first then replaces the given fields with the new values.[^1]
 * `set` - Set the value of a specific field on a resource.
     * Used for setting single values, such as setting default project scanner.
 * `add` - Add a value or reference to a resource to a resource